 Official, serious bio:

 I began my career in Chicago, where I studied theater at Columbia College and improv at Second City.
 After my first few voice over jobs, I knew I’d found my creative home.
-A move to Los Angeles and several years as a voice over artist later, it still never gets old.
+Several years as a voice over artist later, it still never gets old.

 I always strive to convey the message of every project with authenticity, connect with the audience, be truthful, and simply help tell the story.